Warming Up, Cooling Down, and Complementary Bodywork | Massage Training

 After the Thai Massage class day, I personally think it’s best to just relax.
 If there are any facilities near, such as a sauna, Jacuzzi, swimming pool, river or beach, well, that would be great.
 There are however schools that end the classes with Yoga or some other kind of bodywork, but I think that that’s just a bit over the top after a full day of physical work.

-Other teachers specifically incorporate complementary bodywork into the classes, not only as a means of warming-up, but as a tool for the future practitioner to counter-act his or her work as a Thai Massage therapist and to unwind.
+Other teachers specifically incorporate complementary bodywork into the classes, not only as a means of warming-up, but as a tool for the future practitioner to counter-act their work as a Thai Massage therapist and to unwind.

 That is, doing something different, using the body differently, using other muscle groups.
 Think of modalities such as Aikido, Tai Chi, Qigong, but also Reusi Dat Ton and Yoga, just to give some examples.